MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

     ![DevTools Inspect utility page](./remote-debugging-images/inspect-devtools-page-supported.png)

 1. Enable Developer Mode on Xbox.
-See https://learn.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation.
+See [Xbox One Developer Mode activation](/windows/uwp/xbox-apps/devkit-activation).

 1. In Microsoft Edge, navigate to `https://<System IP>:11443`.
 Verify that the **Confirm security settings** page is loaded (in the **Windows Device Portal** tab).
 For these examples, `<System IP>` is the Xbox System OS IP, replace that with your Xbox System OS IP.